 READ MORE: TOLKEIN

-Over the years, The Lion, the Witch and the Wardrobe has sat at the centre of discussions around theology in literature and film.
+Over the years, The Lion, the Witch and the Wardrobe has sat at the heart of discussions around theology in literature and film.
 Some Christians have praised the vision of C.S Lewis, while others have critiqued his inclusion of classic pagan imagery and ideas.
-Of course, there is no denying the stories obvious links to The New Testament; after all, here we have Aslan, killed due to betrayal only to be resurrected; the story of Jesus.
+Of course, there is no denying the story’s apparent links to The New Testament; after all, here we have Aslan, killed due to betrayal only to be resurrected; the story of Jesus.
 Meanwhile, we have Edmund, whose journey directly reflects that of Judas.
-However, the Christian themes found in The Lion, the Witch and the Wardrobe also merge with classic Greek mythology, Pagan imagery and magic and fantasy.
+However, the Christian themes found in The Lion, the Witch and the Wardrobe also merge with classic Greek mythology, Pagan imagery, magic, and fantasy.
 Therefore, Narnia is far more than just a religious story; like Lord of the Rings, it is a foundation stone of modern fantasy.

 READ MORE: HUGO

 Walden Media always envisioned The Lion, the Witch and the Wardrobe as the first instalment in a series of movies.
 True to their word, 2008 would bring us Prince Caspian and 2010 The Voyage of the Dawn Treader.
 However, due to legal disputes over rights between Walden Media, 20th Century Fox, and Disney, The Voyage of the Dawn Treader would be the final Narnia outing.
 Of course, this problem would later be solved by Disney’s acquisition of Fox.
 Sixteen years on from its release, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe is not only one of the best family fantasy films of the past twenty years, but it’s also one of the most festive.